Deep-MI/fsqc/README.md

 This is a module to assess potential issues with the segementation of the corpus callosum, which may incorrectly include parts of the fornix.
-To assess segmentation quality, a screeshot of the contours of the corpus callosum segmentation overlaid on the norm.mgz will be saved in the 'fornix' subdirectory of the output directory.
+To assess segmentation quality, a screenshot of the contours of the corpus callosum segmentation overlaid on the norm.mgz will be saved as 'cc.png' for each subject within the 'fornix' subdirectory of the output directory.
 Further, a shapeDNA / brainPrint analysis will be conducted on a surface model of the corpus callosum.
-By comparing the resulting shape descriptors, deviant segmentations may be detected.
+By comparing the resulting shape descriptors, which will appear in the main csv table, deviant segmentations may be detected.

-___

-## Known Issues

-The program will analyze recon-all logfiles, and may fail or return erroneous results if the logfile is append by multiple restarts of recon-all runs.
-Ideally, the logfile should therefore consist of just a single, successful recon-all run.

 ___